deltaquebec/sentiment_imdb_reviews/README.md

 X_train2, y_train2 = X_train[batch_size:], y_train[batch_size:]
 ```

 Finally, since we are working with words, we need to encode the data.
 Word embedding has been used to represent features of the words with semantic vectors and map each movie review into a real vector domain.
-This begins the model, and we add the first layer of the neural network, which is th embedding layer.
+This begins the model, and we add the first layer of the neural network, which is the embedding layer.

 ```
 embedding_size=64